 Your Drawing Process Needs to Make Sense to Both You and Your Students

 Ok, so you agree you need a process because you both like tasty cookies and want to teach students to make portraits that they are proud of.

 But how do you come up with one?

-The most important aspect of teaching portraiture is to make sure you are giving instructions for ONE, and ONLY ONE approach.
+The most important aspect of teaching portraits is to make sure you are giving instructions for ONE, and ONLY ONE approach.
 You can always teach an additional method once students have mastered the first portraiture technique.

-However you currently teach portraiture, think of a way to simplify it into chunks that are digestible and chronological.
+However you currently teach portraits, think of a way to simplify it into chunks that are digestible and chronological.
 Break down the portrait drawing process into smaller and smaller pieces until students feel like “Hey, I can do that!”.